teekennedy/dotfiles/direnv/README.md

 `brew install direnv`

 These dotfiles are managed via GNU [stow].
-Install stow, then run `stow -vv --no-folding --target $HOME direnv/` from the repository root to symlink all direnv-related dotfiles to your home directory.
+Install stow, then run `stow -vv --no-folding --dotfiles --target $HOME direnv/` from the repository root to symlink all direnv-related dotfiles to your home directory.

 # Usage